This is my all-time team for Brazil. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 LB: Roberto Carlos

-Nilton Santos went to the WC in 1950, but did not play a single game.
-He won the WC in 1958 and 1962.
-He is widely considered to be a pioneer in offensive wingback.
+Nilton Santos had 75 caps.
+He went to the World Cup Finals in 1950, but did not play a single game.
+He won the World Cup in 1958 and 1962 with Pele and Garrincha.
+He is widely considered to be a pioneer in the offensive wingback position and was one of the greatest in his position.
 He spent his entire career with Botafogo during one of the club's greatest period.

 DM: Danilo Alvim